Milind2901/Milind2901/README.md

 - 👋 Hi, I’m @Milind2901
 - 👀 I’m interested in Astrophysics , Astronomy and Data Analytics
-- 🌱 I’m currently exploring Data Analytics and trying my hands with web dev
+- 🌱 I’m currently exploring Data Analytics and trying my hands with ML
 - 💞️ I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me : timchaturvedi29@gmail.com